wahahachan/jpf/README.md

 ## Summary

-✓ Create std::string with your beloved printf formatting style
+✓ 100% Compatibility: create std::string with your beloved printf formatting style

 ✓ Protability and ease of use: just include header files and you are good to go